berlotto/scalability-generator/README.md

 Scalability Generator
 =====================

-This software is a tester creator to apply in your OpenShift environment.
+This software is a Scalability Generator to use in your OpenShift environment.

 Based in a Flask Example application

 Created by Sérgio Berlotto < sergio.berlotto@gmail.com >